jshahbazi/PsylinkGUI.py/README.md

 GUI for the [Psylink neural interface](https://psylink.me).

-Designed to work with macOS, but should work with any other OS.
+Designed to work with macOS, but should work with Windows and Linux.

 ---